Estates Returns Information Collection, England, 2017-18

 ◦ The total cost of providing inpatient food was £0.6 billion.

 Please note: Following publication we were advised of some errors in reported data by a number of trusts.
 Particularly affected are the unserved meals data fields, where the new estimated England totals are estimated to be 108,661kg.
-However, we will not be amending the data as these measures are new and experimental and we remind users to treat them with caution.
 Taking the updated figures provided by into account, the England totals for unserved meals (Table 19 of the data report) are estimated to be 15,802kg for starters, 73,566kg for mains and 19,293kg for desserts (rather than 31,708, 178,718 and 62,841 respectively).
+However, no data will be amended as these measures are new and experimental and we remind users to treat them with caution.

 Please see the data quality report, which provides further information (see 'Known Issues' section).